ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

     -   In the process_radtags log file, what can the list of “sequences not recorded” tell you about the barcodes analyzed and about the sequencing quality in general?

+Well done!
+Have a breath, sit back or help your neighbour, we will be back shortly!